• Skip to primary navigation

 • 2 large eggs at room temperature

-• ⅓ cup coconut oil or unsalted butter, melted, plus extra for greasing (see notes)
+• ⅓ cup vegetable oil or unsalted melted butter, plus extra for greasing

 • ½ teaspoon vanilla extract